-The Board members of Monument Re were not remunerated in 2019 by Monument Re aside from the Group CEO in the course of his duties as the Group CEO.
-All Board members are reimbursed for travel and accommodation expenses in respect of Board meetings.
+The Board members of Monument Re were remunerated in 2020 by Monument Re in addition to the Group CEO in the course of his duties as the Group CEO.
+All Board members are also reimbursed for travel and accommodation expenses in respect of Board meetings.